-- Get a \$25 supermarket gift card after attending childbirth, newborn or breastfeeding classes. - Get a \$25 supermarket gift card after visiting a Women, Infants and Children (WIC) office twice during your pregnancy. - Get help choosing a doctor for your baby. - Get a calendar with information about your baby's development during and after your pregnancy and reminders for making appointments with your child's PCP. - Get a gift card to use to buy a car seat.
-See page 27 for more information.
+- Get a \$25 supermarket gift card after attending childbirth, newborn or breastfeeding classes. - Get a \$25 supermarket gift card after visiting a Women, Infants and Children (WIC) office twice during your pregnancy. - Get help choosing a doctor for your baby. - Get a gift card to use to buy a car seat.
+See page 31 for more information.

-Call us at 888.257.1985 as soon as you know you are pregnant to find out about these benefits.
+Call us at 888-257-1985 as soon as you know you are pregnant to find out about these benefits.